Life As A Skier On the Ely High School Nordic Ski Team 2018-2019

 Your coaches are:

 E-mail Make sure we have your correct e-mail address and check your e-mail daily so you know what is happening.
 It is helpful to have parents’ e-mails on this list as well.
-Make sure you join the Ely Nordic Wolves Google Group.
+Make sure you are added to the Ely Nordic Wolves Google Group.

-Websites Check out the Ely Nordic website at www.elynordic.org.
+Other important websites Check out the Ely Nordic website at www.elynordic.org.
 Also check out www.skinnyski.com for information on Nordic skiing in the Midwest including high school results, race calendars, trail reports, equipment and more.
-Weekly race results for Section 7 can be found at: www.boreal.org/~durfee.
+Weekly race results for Section 7 can be found at: www.stevestiming.org

-Fundraising The Nordic Wolves receives no funds from ISD#696 so our entire budget must be raised through fundraising.
-Through our three annual fundraisers, activity fees, and the generous support of our community we are able to raise the $25,000 that currently makes up this year’s budget.
+The Nordic Wolves receives partial funding from ISD#696.
+60% of our total budget must be raised through fundraising.
+Through our three annual fundraisers, activity fees, and the generous support of our community we are able to raise the additional $16,000 needed to meet our needs.

 Each skier has the following fundraising responsibilities:

 Dryland (before snow) practices – Starting locations will vary due to deer hunting and weather conditions during this time.
 Practice locations will be either the Hidden Valley, golf course, Semer’s Park or Trezona Trail.
-Parents and skiers need to stay posted to the b. board in school and e-mail in order to stay upto-date on dryland practice locations.
+Parents and skiers need to stay posted to the website and e-mail in order to stay up-to-date on dryland practice locations.
 Parents and skiers need to arrange transportation to and from these sites each day.
 On-Snow practices – Early season locations will vary until we have enough snow to ski at Hidden Valley.
 We usually start on the Ely Golf Course until there is enough snow at Hidden Valley after which we practice there every day.
-Training Logs – It is important for older skiers to keep a training log.
-A log helps you to a) monitor yourself - if you are starting to feel tired or sick you can look back and see how much training you have been doing; b) know what has worked and what has not worked in the past; c) plan for future goals; plus it helps your coaches to see exactly what your training has been.
-Keep your training log up-to-date year round.

 Section Teams The Section Teams consist of 7 skiers plus 2 alternates.
 Our goal is to put together the most competitive team.
 If we have seven skiers capable of scoring for us then our job is simple and those seven are on the team.
 Most often we have 4 or 5 potential scorers, which can then make the selection of the 6th and 7th skier somewhat more subjective.
 The following information is a general outline of the process we use.